MITechnologies/Formitize-PHP-API/README.md

 # Formitize-API-PHP
-Work in progress PHP API will update over time.
+Work in progress PHP API will update over time, please  view the wiki for usage guides.

 ##Currently able to
 * Create/Update Jobs